Ubex Price Reaches $0.0004 (UBEX)

-Ubex (CURRENCY:UBEX) traded 1.1% lower against the dollar during the twenty-four hour period ending at 0:00 AM ET on August 21st.
-Over the last seven days, Ubex has traded 43.3% higher against the dollar.
-One Ubex coin can currently be bought for about $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.
-Ubex has a total market cap of $1.39 million and approximately $566,777.00 worth of Ubex was traded on exchanges in the last 24 hours.
+Ubex (CURRENCY:UBEX) traded 11.6% lower against the US dollar during the 24 hour period ending at 15:00 PM E.T. on August 24th.
+One Ubex coin can now be bought for approximately $0.0004 or 0.00000001 BTC on major cryptocurrency exchanges.
+Over the last week, Ubex has traded up 24.9% against the US dollar.
+Ubex has a market cap of $1.16 million and approximately $579,653.00 worth of Ubex was traded on exchanges in the last day.

 - The Force Protocol (FOR) traded down 0.6% against the dollar and now trades at $0.0238 or 0.00000126 BTC.